This post may contain affiliate links. Please see my disclosure policy for details.

 - Be respectful – Although this festival is geared up for tourists and the locals are extra friendly here, it’s important to remember to respect the tribes and what this festival represents.

-- Wifi and phone signal is intermittent – although the main sponsor ‘Jiochat‘ do provide a free wifi service that’s meant to last you a full day, there’s so many people trying to use it that you can never seem to get on!
+- Wifi and phone signal is intermittent – although the main sponsor ‘Jiochat‘does provide a free wifi service that’s meant to last you a full day, there are so many people trying to use it that you can never seem to get on!
 I actually bought a cheap local phone in India to make calls as wifi was non-existent.
 So, prepare to go M.I.A for a few days.

 - Be prepared for freezing temperatures – As before, it gets cold for a good part of 15 hours in a typical day.
 Once the sun goes behind the hills, the arena and campsites are in shadow.
 You’ll notice the temperatures drop considerably.
 Add in the strong breeze as Kisama village is on a hilltop and you’re in a tundra.
 To prepare; bring lots of warm layers or buy some, bring proper camping equipment, or head back to your guest house when you get too cold!
 Alternatively, get a rice beer jacket and power through!